-If you’re a hiking and climbing enthusiast, you’ll want to try an unforgettable experience like no other in Colorado.
+If you’re a hiking and climbing enthusiast, you’ll want to try an unforgettable experience like no other while in Colorado.
 Home to some of the most amazing via ferratas, more and more via ferrata Colorado options seem to pop up each summer.
-Just this year, one opened at Arapaho Basin.
-These are a unique opportunity to scale a sheer cliff wall with a guide in a safe environment.
+Just last year, one opened at Arapaho Basin.
+These are a unique and adrenaline inducing opportunity to scale a sheer cliff wall with a guide in a safe environment.

 Royal Gorge Bridge & Park